getsolus/eopkg/README.md

 In earlier versions, eopkg.py3 was using an unversioned gdbm/dbm.gnu format `/var/lib/eopkg/info/files.db` database.

-This implies that from version 4.1.5 and forward, eopkg.py3/bin will need to be built with gdbm support, but no longer needs to be built with bsddb/db5 support.
+This implies that from version 4.1.5 and forward, eopkg.py3/bin will need to be built with gdbm support, but no longer needs to be built with bsddb/db5 support (for which upstream CPython support was dropped in 3.9 anyway).

 ## eopkg venv testing